top of page

 The CU Denver Bee Story

-• Conduct research on beekeeper practices, bee health and foraging patterns in the urban and suburban environment.
+1. Research: Study beekeeper practices, bee health, and foraging patterns in urban and suburban environments.

-• Educate CU students, staff, and the community about the interdependence of pollinators and human food sources, and modeling best-practice methods in the management of honeybee hives in populated locations along the CO Front Range.
+3. Education: Teach CU students, staff, and the broader community about the interdependence of pollinators and human food systems.
+Model best practices for managing honey bee hives in populated areas along Colorado’s Front Range.

-• Collaborate with university, public and private groups on honey bee sustainability and management, and food production.
+4. Collaboration: Partner with university, public, and private organizations to promote sustainable honey bee management and food production.

 Google Earth image showing Student Commons and City Heights buildings on Auraria Campus.